DorminNoodles/golang/partThree/Readme.md

 This selects a half-open range which includes the first element, but excludes the last one.

-The following expression creates a slice which includes elements 1 through 3 of a:
+The following expression creates a slice which includes elements `1` through `3` of `a`:

 	a[1:4]

-Slices are like references to arrays
+### Slices are like references to arrays

 A slice does not store any data, it just describes a section of an underlying array.

 Changing the elements of a slice modifies the corresponding elements of its underlying array.

 Other slices that share the same underlying array will see those changes.

+## 05 Slice literals

+A slice literal is like an array literal without the length.

+This is an array literal:

+	[3]bool{true, true, false}

+And this creates the same array as above, then builds a slice that references it:

+	[]bool{true, true, false}